SomeRandomGoose/mlp-optimization/README.md

 ## Credits & Acknowledgments
-This project was conducted as a **personal research initiative** exploring hyperparameter optimization strategies.
-All code was written and tested independently for learning and benchmarking purposes.
+This project was conducted as a **personal research initiative** by myself alone.
+The idea was to explore different hyperparameter optimization strategies.
+All code was written and tested independently for learning purposes and fun.

-**Contact:** If you have questions or suggestions, feel free to clone this and have fun!
+If you have questions or suggestions, feel free to clone this and have fun!